-Senate Judiciary Committee votes on Jeff Sessions nomination
+Senate panel votes on Jeff Sessions AG nomination

 "He knows the department better than any nominee for attorney general, he's a man of his word, and most importantly he will enforce the law no matter whether he would have supported that law as a member of the Senate," Grassley, R-Iowa, said.

-The Senate Judiciary Committee's top Democrat, Sen. Dianne Feinstein, lit into Sessions by tying him to the travel ban and other actions from the new Trump administration.
+But the panel's top Democrat, Sen. Dianne Feinstein, lit into Sessions, tying him the travel ban and other actions from the new Trump administration.

-"Not one order, idea or pronouncement is meant to bring this country to gether, they only serve to drive us further apart," Feinstein said.
+"Not one order idea or pronouncement is meant to bring this country together; they only serve to drive us further apart," Feinstein said.
 "It is in this context we are being asked to consider this nomination."

 Feinstein read from a Washington Post article that touted Sessions' deep influence in Trump's new administration -- including highlights of the Alabama senator's loyalists working on policy.